 Shig Miya and Frank Goya are also known all over the world for the bonsais they have created and for their expertise.
 They have many honors, including being asked to donate some of their bonsais to the National Arboretum in Washington, D.C.

 During the annual VJCC Summer Festival in June, we hold our Bonsai Show as part of the Japanese Culture Expo.
 At this expo, we showcase our students’ and senseis’ works of art and also hold demonstrations.

-The club meets twice a month – on the second Friday and the fourth Tuesday of every month at 7:00 PM.
+The club meets every 3rd Saturday from 10:00 a.m. to 12:00 p.m. at Weatchester.
+Please contact Shinya Miyakoshi at (310) 951-7232 for more details.
 If you are interested in learning about bonsai, stop by.
 You can see what our classes are like, meet our senseis, and join us for tea time.
 Many visitors decide to join the club before their first sip of tea.